-Children should arrive at school from 8.45am and should be in their classroom by 8:55am for registration.
+Children should arrive at school from 8:45am and should be in their classroom by 8:55am for registration.
 Registers close at 9:00, when lessons start.
-Please do not come in to school before 8.45am, as our teachers need this time to prepare for the school day.
+Please do not come in to school before 8:45am, as our teachers need this time to prepare for the school day.
 The exception to this is children arriving to attend breakfast club at 8:00am.

 Late arrivals are disruptive for your child's learning and also for the class.
-If you do arrive after 8.55am, the pupil entrance will be closed, so please report to the school office to sign your child in as being late.
+If you arrive after 8:55am, the pupil entrance will be closed so please report to the school office to sign your child in as being late.
 Children arriving after 9:15am will be marked as having an unauthorised absence for that session.

 If your child is too ill to come to school, is being sick, has a stomach upset or unexplained rash, please do not bring your child into school.
 In the case of sickness or stomach upset, please leave 48 hours after the last episode before returning your child to school to minimise the risk of spreading an infection.
-Please telephone the School Office on the first day of absence, explaining the nature of your child's illness and indicating the likely date of return to school, to ensure the absence is authorised.
+Please telephone the school office by 9:00am on the first day of absence, explaining the nature of your child's illness and indicating the likely date of return to school, to ensure the absence is authorised.
 If your child is still not well by that day, please call again by 9:00am.
-If we do not receive an explanation of your child's absence, you will be called by the School Office to ensure that your child is safe and accounted for.
+If we do not receive an explanation of your child's absence, you will be called by the school office to ensure that your child is safe and accounted for.

 The short answer is "No".
 There is no entitlement to be absent from the curriculum during term time and the DfE recommends that holidays should not be taken in term time.
-The school will only grant ‘authorised’ absence under very exceptional circumstances, which comply with certain conditions.
+The headteacher may only grant ‘authorised’ absence under very exceptional circumstances, which comply with certain conditions.

 The school's registers are checked on a regular basis by the Educational Welfare Officer (EWO), who also visits the school several times a year to discuss with the Headteacher those individuals whose attendance falls below the government target of 95%.
 As part of his/her duties, s/he may contact parents independently to try to resolve frequent or unexplained absences or persistent late arrival.